hernique33comiitei/gec/README.md

 curl -fsSL https://raw.githubusercontent.com/hernique33comiitei/gec/main/scripts/install.sh | sh
 ```

+**ATTENTION:** Sometimes it will be necessary to restart the terminal so that the tool can be used.

 This command will download and run the GEC installation script directly from the GitHub repository, configuring the tool in your environment.

 ### How to Use